Leefarmer83/Translate-It/README.md

 Once logged in as admin, users can Manage Categories.
 Users can add a category by clicking on the Add Category button.
 Existing categories can be deleted or edited.
 If a user opts to delete the category by clicking on the delete button, a pop up message warning tells the user that this action cannot be undone.
 Users can choose to delete, or cancel the deletion.
 If a user opts to edit a category, they click on the edit button and are taken to  the Edit Category form where users can edit the category name.
 Users can opt to cancel by clicking on the cancel button, or complete the edit by clicking on the Edit_Category button.

 # Future Features
-contact for adding categories
-Click to hear function on words and pronunciation Capture email addresses if website goes public forgot/reset password functionality

-Colour and font
-Colour and font were taken into account in order to make the interface simple to navigate and use, but also incorporated best practices in terms of accessibility, in order to cater for users of all learning abilities.

-Features

-Technologies Used

-Link to Websites

-Testing
+Contact for adding categories - I would like to add a contact form for users to request new categories.
+Click to hear pronunciation - I would like to add a feature whre you have a listen event on the word so you can hear the pronunciation.
+Capture email addresses - If I was to offer the website out to the worrld, i would include and email address capture when users register.
+Username/password reset functionality - I would like to include this feature for users to be self serving if they forget their log in details.

 Deployment